-that helps pupils organise their ideas and think critically.
+We create tools and strategies that help pupils organise their ideas

 Develop the 'Expert-Like' thinking and talking that leads to deeper comprehension.